 Let’s say you live in Dallas and you wanted to get the deal to Vancouver… why would you pass it up?
 You can almost always find a great deal on a low-cost airline to anywhere in the country.
 If the Vancouver deal was $45 and you had to pay $200 for a ticket to get to the departing airport, wouldn’t that still be worth it?
 Yes, yes it would.

 Make sure to check and see what deals you can get in your destination.

 5. Save Your Confirmation Number

-Now, there are two rules of thought about dealing with the airlines after a glitch fare.
-Some say to never call them back and just continue with your trip as planned and other say call back and find out what they want.
+Now, there are two rules of thought about dealing with the airlines after buying error fares.
+Some say to never call them back and just continue with your trip as planned.
+Others say call back and find out what they want.

 Which you do is up to you (because I don’t want to tell you to do one thing and then it backfire.
 You would be mad at me, wouldn’t you?).
 Use your best judgement if you get a message like this:

 For this particular deal, I haven’t heard of anyone that has had any issues with Delta not honoring their ticket.
 However, if an airline does decide to cancel your ticket don’t get snarky or rude.
 Instead, ask to speak to a manager.
 It isn’t your fault they had a computer glitch and were offering a flight at a price they are now not happy with, is it?
 But remember to be cordial and nice.
 No snarky talk, ok?

 And there you have it, 5 simple tips to help you navigate your way with a error fares.
 I hope you get one soon!
 If not, make sure to check out my other tips for How To Afford To Travel.